 Head to a rental shop and the standard advice you’ll be given about choosing the right length snowboard is to “pick something that’s somewhere between your nose and your chin”.

-Basically, finding the “right” length board for you depends on two factors – your height and your weight.
+While this is a good starting point, it’s pretty much the broadest possible guideline.
+Finding exactly the “right” length board for you depends on two factors – your height and your weight.
 However it’s also worth considering what snow conditions you’re most likely to encounter, and your terrain and style preferences.

 Once you’ve worked that out, try a few – after all, like so much in snowboarding, board length is a matter of personal preference.